sebastian89n/code-learning-hub/spring/spring-context/README.md

 - **spring-context-lifecycle** - some basic annotations and interfaces that can be used for handling bean lifecycle management
 - **spring-context-dependency-injection** - examples of DI in Spring

-## Spring Context: The Heart of the Spring Framework

-Spring Context is a crucial component of the Spring Framework, responsible for managing the lifecycle of Spring beans and providing various services to Spring-based applications.
-It creates and maintains the application's object graph, handles configuration, and allows for the injection of dependencies.
-Spring Context is the central hub for managing Spring beans and their interactions.

 ## Overview